ka6q/railgun/README.md

 enviroment.
 This allowed programs that resembled Scala to be directly compiled into low-latency high-performance FPGA Verilog

+This project was a collaboration with Michael deLorimier.

 # [Browse Project Railgun](https://github.enablery.org/shri/railgun/)